Metro Transit (Minnesota): Dedicated bus lanes

 Several local transit routes travel along a dedicated transit mall in downtown Minneapolis.
 Nicollet Mall runs roughly south to north through downtown.
 An experiment to move buses off of Nicollet Mall to Hennepin Avenue in the afternoon rush hour occurred in 2005 and the results attracted mixed reviews.
 In 2007, 964 buses travelled through Nicollet Mall every day serving both local and express customers.

 Some express routes used to travel along Nicollet Mall but starting in 2009, most express routes in downtown Minneapolis moved to the paired streets of Marquette Avenue and 2nd Avenue South on the Marq2 transit corridor.
 The $32 million dollar project was partly funded by the federal government under the Urban Partnership Agreement.
 The two-lane busways were built along the parallel roads which each travel one-way in opposite directions.
 The two lanes allow buses to stop at the curb to pick up customers and pass other buses in the second lane.
 A system of lettered gates was established, by which buses would only stop every other block along those two one-mile corridors.
 Some trip travel times were reduced by 10 minutes after 1,400 trips were consolidated in the corridor.
 NexTrip digital signs with arrival times were also added, although they weren't functioning at the beginning of the rollout.
 NexTrip information has also been available through the Metro Transit website since 2008 and can be accessed with mobile web browsers.
 After 10 years NexTrip signs on Marquette and 2nd Avenues were upgraded with new versions that have improved connectivity, better reliability, and improved NexTrip travel time predictions.

 Bus-only lanes were first introduced to Hennepin Avenue South in 2018 and became permanent after a successful trial run.
 The bus-only lanes were found to improve speeds and reliability of travel through the corridor.
 The future Metro E Line would utilize these lanes.
 While bus-only lanes on Hennepin Avenue are only exclusively for transit during peak periods, a 24-hour bus-only lane was added to 7th Street in downtown Minneapolis in 2021.
-Local and express routes use 7th Street including the Metro C Line and future Metro D Line.
+Local and express routes use 7th Street including the Metro C Line and Metro D Line.
+There is a southbound bus lane on Chicago Avenue between 28th and Lake Street as well.